 Former IFBB Tom Prince suffered a kidney failure caused by the painkiller Advil.
 Rumor has it that Prince took 24 a day.
 Today, he looks like a regular person.

 Viagra and other sexual stimulants are often part of the modern bodybuilding stack.

 Bodybuilders who have been using anabolic steroids for a long time don’t have natural testosterone.
 When the body is getting testosterone from external sources, it stops its natural cycle.
 As a result, you have a bodybuilder who often can’t get it up.
 That’s when sexual stimulants come into play.

 Bodybuilders have to be more than just big.
 They have to be shredded to the point where their lungs can almost be seen during a rear lat spread.
 How do they accomplish that?
 Well, they take more drugs.

 One of the most dangerous drugs taken during a contest prep is DNP (2,4-Dinitrophenol).
 DNP was used extensively in diet pills from 1933 to 1938 after Cutting and Tainter at Stanford University made their first report on the drug’s ability to greatly increase metabolic rate.

 - flushed skin

 Note: DNP can also completely cook your insides and cause coma or death.

 Diuretics for the final touch!

-Disclaimer: NattyOrNot.com does NOT support the usage of illegal substances.
-The content above is solely for informational purposes and is NOT written by a medical professional.
-The website is not responsible for any kind damages that may be caused by the uploaded articles – the very same way a knife seller is not responsible for the actions of his clients.
-Be wise – love yourself and your body.
+Disclaimer: NattyOrNot.com does not support the use of illegal substances.
+The content above is solely for informational purposes and is not written by a medical professional.
+The website is not responsible for any damages that may be caused by the uploaded articles.